How to get to the Bukchon Hanok Village | What to see and do

 Visit the Palaces of Seoul

 As mentioned before, the old town area is sandwiched between 2 of the most important palaces in Seoul.
-If you choose to rent a hanbok, you will most likely visit at least one of the palaces.
+If you rent a hanbok, you will most likely visit at least one of the palaces.

 Read our full guide for visiting the palaces here!